-Absent a change of control, one-fourth of vested shares of Common Stock underlying an RSU award are distributed (after payment of \$0.01 par value per share) on January 1 of each of 2011, 2012, 2013 and 2014 (the January 1, 2011, January 1, 2012 and January 1, 2013 distributions were already made on such date).
-If a change in control occurs, the vested shares underlying the RSU award will be distributed at or about the time of the change in control.
-No dividends accrue on the shares underlying the RSUs prior to issuance.
+Absent a change of control, one-fourth of vested shares of Common Stock underlying an RSU award are distributed (after payment of \$0.01 par value per share) on January 1 of each of 2011, 2012, 2013 and 2014 (all of such distributions have seen completed, with the final distribution made on January 1, 2014).
+If a change in control had occurred, the vested shares underlying the RSU award will be distributed at or about the time of the change in control.
+No dividends accrued on the shares underlying the RSUs prior to issuance.
 The recipients of RSU awards need not be employees or directors of the Company on a distribution date.